New Play Development

 World premieres make up a significant percentage of the plays we produce; the remainder generally consists of plays receiving their second or third productions, giving playwrights and generative artists a further opportunity to hone their work.

-New plays premiered at Woolly Mammoth have been produced from New York to London to Helsinki, in more than 250 theaters all over the world.
-Woolly plays have gone on to extended runs Off-Broadway and productions at a wide variety of regional theaters (both large and very small) and have been produced at colleges and universities across the country.
+New plays premiered at Woolly Mammoth have been produced from New York to London to Helsinki, in more than 250 theatres all over the world.
+Woolly plays have gone on to extended runs Off-Broadway and productions at a wide variety of regional theatres (both large and very small) and have been produced at colleges and universities across the country.
 Seventeen plays that premiered at Woolly Mammoth have been commercially published, including six in Plays from Woolly Mammoth (Broadway Play Publishing, 1999).
-Woolly Mammoth was also the national pilot theater for First Look Press (a division of Playscripts, Inc.), which makes printed scripts available to audiences from the first preview.
+Woolly Mammoth was also the national pilot theatre for First Look Press (a division of Playscripts, Inc.), which makes printed scripts available to audiences from the first preview.

 Thanks to our “Free the Beast!” fund, Woolly has given three full commissions and four completion commissions to playwrights since 2012, with more on the way.
 These writers include Aaron Posner, whose Stupid Fucking Bird received the Helen Hayes Award for Outstanding New Play, and the Helen Hayes Award-winning Robert O’Hara, whose Woolly premiere Bootycandy debuted in New York at Playwrights Horizons in the fall of 2014.
 Other commissioned writers include Mia Chung, Nikkole Salter, Lisa D’Amour, Sheila Callaghan, and Gregory S. Moss.